ryanburgess/engineer-manager/README.md

  * [Happy Path Programming - Vulnerability & Additive Hiring with Dianne Marsh](https://anchor.fm/happypathprogramming/episodes/24-Vulnerability--Additive-Hiring-with-Dianne-Marsh-eu4359/a-a41ih0t) - Some great insights into leading through vulnerability from Netflix Engineering Director, Dianne Marsh.
  * [Leading leaders who lead engineers](https://changelog.com/podcast/453) - A podcast episode that discusses growing leaders with Lara Hogan, author of Resilient Management
  * [Front End Happy Hour - Individual contributor to manager](https://frontendhappyhour.com/episodes/individual-contributor-to-manager-transitioning-into-a-bartender/) - This podcast episode provides a lot of great insights and tips for transitioning from an individual contributor to a manager.
+ * [The Tech Exec Podcast](https://www.techexecpodcast.com/) - A podcast for CTOs, VPs, and other leaders in Tech wanting to instill vision instead of running a kindergarten, and working on creating high performant autonomous teams

 ## Articles
  * [Radical Candor](http://firstround.com/review/radical-candor-the-surprising-secret-to-being-a-good-boss/) - This is an excellent article on how to provide direct feedback